charite-uwatwembi/Group38_FlutterProject/README.md

 # Baho App

-Welcome to the Baho App, an innovative mobile application designed to simplify booking appointments with healthcare professionals in Rwanda.
+Welcome to the Baho App, an beautiful mobile application designed to simplify booking appointments with healthcare professionals in Rwanda.